rachael-codes/code-by-heart-back-end/README.md

 1. Clone this other repository: https://github.com/rachael-codes/code-by-heart-frontend-v2.
 2. Install dependencies by running `npm install` or `yarn install`.
 3. Create a .env file and add this line: `REACT_APP_BACKEND_URL=whatever_your_backend_url_will_be`.
 For example: `REACT_APP_BACKEND_URL=http://127.0.0.1:5000`.
+4. To start up the frontend, run `yarn start` (or npm is you're using that).

+### Firebase Authentication
-4. For user authentication: create a Google Firebase project for Code By Heart.
+For user authentication, create a Google Firebase project for Code By Heart.
 Within it, enable Google as a sign-in method, and add your local host as an authorized domain.
-5. To start up the frontend, run `yarn start` (or npm is you're using that).